 Nitrogen is one of the most limiting plant nutrient in most tropical soils.
-Previous research shows that biochar potentially has the ability to manipulate the rates of N cycling in soil systems by influencing nitrification rates, adsorption of ammonia and increasing $NH_4^+$ storage by enhancing cation exchange capacity in soils.
+Previous research shows that biochar potentially has the ability to manipulate the rates of N cycling in soil systems by influencing nitrification rates, adsorption of ammonia and increasing NH_4^+ storage by enhancing cation exchange capacity in soils.
 Its influence on these processes may have further implications in terms of reducing gaseous N losses such as N2O and NO3- leaching.
 Deluca et al. (2009) postulated that during N mineralisation, biochar increases nitrification rates in natural soils that have very low natural nitrification rates.
-Conversely, agricultural soils which have already appreciable rates of nitrifications to agricultural soils decrease apparent ammonification rates probably due to adsorption of NH4+ onto biochar surfaces and subsequently reducing the concentration of NH4+ in the soil solution.
+Conversely, agricultural soils which have already appreciable rates of nitrification, the effect is rather minimal.
+They further explained that biochar additions to agricultural soils decrease apparent ammonification rates probably due to adsorption of NH_4^+ in the soil solution.
 The effect however is dependent on the type of biochar added and the soil type used.

-Further, the incorporation of biochar to soils has been observed in various experiments to reduce ammonium leaching (Lehmann et al., 2003; Major et al., 2009) and in some cases reduce $N_2O$ emission (Spokas & Reicosky, 2009).
+Further, the incorporation of biochar to soils has been observed in various experiments to reduce ammonium leaching (Lehmann et al., 2003; Major et al., 2009) and in some cases reduce N2O emission (Spokas & Reicosky, 2009).
 These mechanisms that lead to reduction in N losses should contribute to increasing N in soils after biochar applications.
 The above observations were confirmed by Chan et al. (2008) when they observed increasing total N content of an Alfisol with increasing rate of biochar applications.
 It was revealed in their experiment that the soil with an initial N content of 0.23 % increased to 0.26, 0.28 and 0.33 % with biochar rates of 10,